 Your attorney can start requesting the police report, getting body camera footage, and obtaining any other information police gathered during the stop.

-A Texas DWI attorney can investigate the tests that were performed to secure your arrest and make sure they were administered properly.
+A Texas DWI lawyer can investigate the tests that were performed to secure your arrest and make sure they were administered properly.

 Additionally, a hired Texas DWI lawyer will examine the equipment used to measure your blood alcohol concentration and confirm that it was used properly and was calibrated to provide accurate results.